Skip to content

 • 1 pair of scissors

-• 2 packages of expo dry erase markers—at least 1 black package
+• 2 packages of thin black Expo dry erase markers

 • Snack every day